SteadyCadence/api-docs/content/01-introduction.md

   * the [relationships](#relationships) between the two.
 * And finally add, modify, and delete [project resources](#project-resources).

-Each of the sections listed above will outline how to use API endpoints to make these things happen.
+Each of the sections listed above outline how to use API endpoints to make these things happen.

 ## Topics